chmp/ipytest/Readme.md

 IPython magic that first executes the cell, then executes `ipytest.run()`.
 Any arguments passed on the magic line be passed on to pytest.
-To register the magics, run `import ipytest.magics` first.
+To register the magics, run `ipytest.config.magics = True` first.

 For example: